 We, under the supervision of and with the participation of our management, including the Chief Executive Officer, Chief Financial Officer and Chief Accounting Officer, assessed the effectiveness of our internal control over financial reporting as of December 31, 2022, based on criteria for effective internal control over financial reporting described in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on this assessment, we concluded that we maintained effective internal control over financial reporting as of December 31, 2022, based on this assessment, we concluded that we maintained effective internal control over financial reporting as of December 31, 2022, based on the specified criteria.
+Based on this assessment, we concluded that we maintained effective internal control over financial reporting as of December 31, 2022, based on the specified criteria.